 The area’s largest winter event, Smoky Mountain Winterfest involves Gatlinburg, Pigeon Forge, and Sevierville!
 It encompasses everything wintry, from shows and events to decorations and holiday fun.
 Smoky Mountain Winterfest just keeps getting better, with the celebrations adding more lights, music, and attractions each year!

-Grab a warm cup of hot chocolate and head to the streets of Gatlinburg for a magical Christmas parade along the Parkway — featuring 100s of parade floats, marching bands, performers, giant helium balloons, and musical productions!
-See all the kids’ favorite North Pole characters, including Santa, along with elaborate floats and tons of decorative lights.
-In the past, there have been more than 80,000 spectators, so get there early for a good spot.
-And the parade lasts about an hour and a half, so be sure to bundle up!
+Grab a warm cup of hot chocolate and head to the streets of Gatlinburg for a magical Christmas parade along the Parkway — featuring 100s of parade floats, marching bands, performers, giant helium balloons, decorative lights, North Pole characters, and musical productions!
+Upwards of 80,000 spectators usually attend, so get there early for a good spot.
+And the parade lasts about 1½ hours, so be sure to bundle up!

-Sending off 2020 in style, this annual New Year’s Eve event will count down a ball drop and shoot brilliant fireworks at the intersection of Parkway and Historic Nature Trail at the base of the Space Needle.
-Plus, there are usually refreshments and live music to enjoy while you wait for the big moment.
-This event is free, so make plans to ring in the new year with family and friends in Gatlinburg.
+Sending off the year in style, this annual New Year’s Eve event will count down a ball drop and shoot brilliant fireworks at the intersection of the Parkway and Historic Nature Trail at the base of the Gatlinburg Space Needle.
+Plus, there are refreshments and live music to enjoy while you wait for the big moment.
+This event is FREE, so make plans to ring in the new year with family and friends in downtown Gatlinburg.

-Throughout the weekends of December, the city of Gatlinburg gives visitors and locals a classic Christmas experience with Tunes and Tales.
-North Pole characters (including Santa, Frosty, and Rudolph), talented musicians, and passionate storytellers pour into the streets of Gatlinburg to celebrate the most wonderful time of year!
-Carolers dressed in Dickens-era costumes warm the hearts of those strolling the sparkling Parkway.
+Throughout the weekends of December in Gatlinburg, visitors and locals can enjoy a classic Christmas experience with Tunes and Tales along the sparkling Parkway.
+North Pole characters — including Santa Claus, Frosty, and Rudolph — talented musicians, Christmas carolers dressed in Dickens-era costumes, and passionate storytellers pour into the streets of downtown Gatlinburg to celebrate the most wonderful time of year!

-Experience Gatlinburg’s incredible Winter Magic display — featuring state-of-the-art custom designs and twinkling lights — in an enclosed, heated trolley that embarks nightly, drifting through the magical wonderland of Christmas lights in downtown Gatlinburg and along Hwy 321.
-You can also opt to drive the tour in your vehicle and venture into Pigeon Forge and Sevierville that have even more Christmas light displays to enjoy!
+Experience Gatlinburg’s incredible Winter Magic tour of lights — featuring state-of-the-art custom designs and twinkling lights — in an enclosed, heated trolley that embarks nightly, drifting through the magical winter wonderland of Christmas lights in downtown Gatlinburg and along Hwy 321.
+Or opt for a driving tour in your own vehicle, venturing into Pigeon Forge and Sevierville for even more festive light displays!

 DO CHECK OUT FESTIVE ATTRACTIONS & CHRISTMAS SHOWS!